wvandenhaak/styling-boilerplate/README.md

 6. **build:css** : This script do all the task mention above in script section.
 It compiles sass to css, adds vendor prefixes and then minifies it all.

+7. **build:html** : Builds the HTML pages (using Pug HTML preprocessor) from src/pug.
+Outputs to the public/ folder

 ## Documentation

 The styleguide documentation is rendered using [Stylemark](https://github.com/mpetrovich/stylemark)